rigvedmaanas/CustomTkinterCodeViewer/README.md

 # CustomTkinter CodeViewer
-This is a small package for displaying code with syntax highlighting in a customtkinter application
+This is a package for displaying code with syntax highlighting in a customtkinter application

 ![CTkCodeViewer](https://github.com/rigvedmaanas/CustomTkinterCodeViewer/assets/77579661/725c765f-b01e-4da4-b0ba-e0f6a441854d)